s0md3v/s0md3v.github.io/_posts/2024/2024-08-09-magika-bypass.markdown

 Developers at Google published a research paper introducing a tool called Magika, designed to detect file types using deep learning.

 I must admit, I didn't read the research paper to learn how it works before forming the opinion, "*This is a terrible idea and there's no way it works better than the current solutions.*"\
-I was right, let me walk through how I did it.
+I was right, let me walk through how I bypassed did it.

 Imagine you’re shown a paused TV screen with a subtitled movie scene.
 The subtitle reads: `She said, 'ワンピースは本物です.'`